 Additionally, when someone has been convicted of a felony and released on probation, if the court calls a hearing for an alleged probation violation and the person on probation fails to appear, then they may also be found guilty of failure to appear.

 Penalties for failure to appear are levied in addition to any consequences involved in the original case.
 Felony failure to appear is also referred to in Wilton as failure to appear in the first degree.

 Could a Failure to Appear Be Charged as a Misdemeanor?

 The misdemeanor version of failure to appear is almost identical to the felony version.
 What differentiates the two is the severity of the underlying offense.

 When someone misses a court appearance after being charged with a misdemeanor or traffic violation, then their failure to appear crime is treated as a misdemeanor rather than a felony.
 The failure to appear offense may be much more severe than the original misdemeanor crime or traffic offense.
 Prompt intervention by a failure to appear lawyer in Wilton could make a substantial difference in the outcome after a missed court appearance.

 Consult a Wilton Failure to Appear Attorney

 A court is much more likely to believe that your absence was accidental and not willful if you admit your absence and offer an explanation voluntarily rather than waiting until you are arrested.
 In many cases, you won’t even know a warrant is out for your arrest and these warrants can remain in the system for years.

 A Wilton failure to appear lawyer could work with the court to help resolve the issue so that you can move forward with confidence.
-Call Mark Sherman Law today for a free consultation to learn more.
+Call Mark Sherman Law today to learn more.